softpatel/Skill-Tracker/README.md

 - Express.js
 - MongoDB with Mongoose
 - JWT for authentication
-- OpenAI API for plan generation
+- Anthropic API for plan generation

 ## Prerequisites